myrrlyn/apocrypha.es/priv/archive/1wpywa.md

 known whether Mede had decided from the outset to continue the Empire’s support of the House of Solitude.

-> *“Emperor Titus once told me that ideals were a grand foundation for a cause.*
+> Emperor Titus once told me that ideals were a grand foundation for a
-> *But woe betide the man who relies solely upon them,”*
+> cause.
+But woe betide the man who relies solely upon them, {:.text-italic}

 said Carahil, speaking to me of the approach Titus Mede took to the Moot.
 And while it is likely that Mede gave as fine a speech as he was ever to do, witnesses to the event have also confirmed the presence and vigour of Colovian agents at the Moot, spreading threats and bribes amidst the powerful of Skyrim.
-Lady Nenya, steward to the Jarls of Falkreath, who was at that time a healer and scullery maid in the service of Falkreath, said that *“The loudest sound that* *the High Regent made was not his eloquent words but the jingle of his coins”*.
+Lady Nenya, steward to the Jarls of Falkreath, who was at that time a healer and scullery maid in the service of Falkreath, said that _“The loudest sound that_ _the High Regent made was not his eloquent words but the jingle of his coins”_.

 None of this however, was entirely new to the Moot, or politics in Skyrim whatsoever.
 Though in fairness, the historian might make allowance for the fact